How to use Business Intelligence

 This means that firms can create an environment that enables staff and partners to view, analyse and interact with data and monitor performance more effectively.
 The information is presented instantly through individually designed, unique and highly intuitive dashboards, enabling managing partners to review performance and identify trends at the macro level and then to drill down through the data to understand cause and effect by client, fee earner, practice area and any other metric for which they hold information.

 Because effective business intelligence is important to the 60 firms we provide fully managed IT services to – it’s important to us too.
-We have a dedicated team of analysts who specialise in connecting data sets and extracting that information into effective and dynamic reports for law firms.
+At Nasstar, we have a dedicated team of analysts who specialise in connecting data sets and extracting that information into effective and dynamic reports for law firms.
 Before you go out recruiting analysts and database experts, why not see if we can provide BI as a service to you at your firm?
+Contact us today for more information on how we can help your firm.